Driving in the dark or in harsh weather can be difficult. Maintaining your headlights can ease the stress of driving in these conditions.

-- Be aware, you may not notice a blown headlight.
-Usually, you’ll notice a drop in brightness first, or other road users will flash their lights at you.
+- Be aware, you may not notice a broken headlight.
+Usually, you’ll notice a drop in brightness first, or other road users might flash their lights at you.

 - If your indicator bulb blinks faster than it should, it could mean it’s not working correctly.

 - If you're replacing bulbs, it might be worth doing so in pairs.
-There’s a good chance the other one won’t be far behind.
-If you’re in doubt, pop to your local garage for advice.
+There’s a good chance the other one isn't far behind.
+If you’re in doubt,visit your local garage for advice.

 What are the headlight laws